huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

-Personally, I think I can use Brave.
-It's quick.
-It matters.
+Personally, I think I can use them together.
+One is quick, the other is user friendly.

 It's a shame that no browser is perfect.
 If we can put them together like lego we can certainly get a perfect one.